inesalfe/Gain-Scheduling-Integral-Controller-Applied-to-a-Quadrotor/README.md

+# Gain Scheduling Intergal Controller Applied to a Quadrotor

 This is the final project for the "Robotics" course.
 This course is a masters course in the degree of Electrical and Compuuter Engeneering in Instituto Superior Técnico - Universidade de Lisboa.

 The goal of this project was to develop a Matlab simulation of the control of a non-linear model of a quadrotor.
 This repository contains the code and the report paper.